statsig-io/docs/docs/autotune/introduction.md

 slug: /autotune
 ---

-Autotune automatically finds the winning variant for you among a group of candidates, and dynamically allocates traffic to optimize for a single target metric.
+Autotune automatically finds the best variant among a group of candidates, while dynamically allocating traffic to optimize for a single target metric.

 ## How Autotune works